 One of our favorite HomePod Mini tricks is the speaker’s iOS casting ability.
 It goes like this: Say you walk past your Mini and love the song it’s playing, but you’re on your way out the door. iPhone users will be able to hover their phone by the Mini, which can begin playing the Mini song on your phone.
 This feature also works in reverse.
 If you happen to have two HomePod Minis in the same room, you can also pair both speakers together for stereo sound.

-While not exclusive to the latest Echo Dot, Amazon’s new Alexa Guard feature is one of our favorite Echo features.
+While not exclusive to the latest Echo Dot, Amazon’s Alexa Guard feature is one of our favorite Echo features.
 When enabled, your Echo speaker will monitor for sounds like smoke alarms and breaking glass.
 Once your Echo hears the sound, you’ll receive a notification on your phone.
-Alexa Guard Plus (a paid version of Alexa Guard) rolls out later this year and will include additional features like access to an emergency hotline, monitoring for footsteps and other break-in sounds, and emitting siren and dog sounds for warding off intruders.
+Alexa Guard Plus (a paid version of Alexa Guard) includes additional features like access to an emergency hotline, monitoring for footsteps and other break-in sounds, and emitting siren and dog sounds for warding off intruders.

 Both the HomePod Mini and Echo Dot also have an intercom function (although Alexa’s is a bit more advanced).
 With the HomePod Mini, you can deliver audio messages to HomePods throughout your home.
 The Echo Dot version of this feature is called Drop In.
 Once permissions are enabled in the Alexa app, Drop In will allow you to talk to your buddy through their Echo speaker (and vice versa).